One of the best ways to avoid starting a new business that's doomed to failure is to test your business idea rigorously

-If there are too many competitors, or you can't see a way to stay ahead of them in the eyes of your customers, your business idea might not be viable.
+If there are too many competitors, or you can't see a way to stay ahead of them, your business idea might not be viable.

 Assess your research

 Be honest when considering the results of your market research.
 Pay particular attention to feedback on prices and never simply ignore those who tell you they don't like your products or prices.
 Ask what they would prefer you to sell and/or how much they would pay.
 If this is considerably lower than your price, find ways to cut costs if possible.

 Important flaws in your business idea might be exposed, but it's better to find this out before you commit time, effort and money to starting a new business that will never succeed.

 You might decide your only option is to think of a different business idea.
 Don't be disheartened.
 Many successful entrepreneurs have had to work their way through numerous bad business ideas to arrive at good ones.